 Is ISO 27001 Enough for NIS2 Compliance?

 No, says the BSI.
-ISO 27001 is a solid foundation for NIS2, but scope freedom, risk acceptance, and §32/§38 BSIG duties remain open.
+ISO 27001 is a solid foundation, but scope freedom, risk acceptance, and §32/§38 BSIG duties remain open.
 How to close the gaps.

 No. An ISO 27001 certification alone is not enough for NIS2 compliance.
 The BSI (Federal Office for Information Security) has clarified this on its official information page about ISO/IEC 27001 in the NIS2 context.
 The certification is a valuable foundation, but scope freedom, risk acceptance, and statutory duties such as BSI registration, the 24-hour notification deadline, and §38 management board liability remain open.
 The free NIS2Compass Pre-Check shows you which gaps your organization needs to close.